Section Paloise: Formation of Section Paloise and early years (1902–1905)

 The Section paloise de ligue girondine was founded on 3 April 1902 as a multi-sports club within the Ligue girondine, under the direct authority of Dr. Tissié.
 Its first president was Dr. Pellizza-Duboué, nephew of Béarnese scholar Pierre-Henri Duboué and father of Henri Pellizza and Pierre Pellizza.

 From its inception, Section Paloise practised barrette, a speed-oriented variant of rugby football popular in the early 20th century, supported strongly by Dr. Tissié.
 Several future French internationals, including Jean Domercq, Jacques Dufourcq and Hélier Thil made their debuts with the senior team.

 Switch to rugby union and first competitions (1905–1914)

-From 1905, Section paloise de ligue girondine abandoned barette to compete in regional rugby union championships, adopting the simplified name Section Paloise.
+From 1905, Section paloise de ligue girondine abandoned barette to compete in regional rugby union championships, adopting the name Section Paloise.
 Dr. Pellizza-Duboué was succeeded by M. Dulau, a tannery director.
 By 1907, the senior team won the Third Series championship and earned promotion to the Second Series, demonstrating the club's growing competitiveness under the guidance of former Paignton RFC player James Crockwell.

-In 1910, new statutes introduced active and honorary members, the latter (mainly local bourgeoisie) financing equipment and facilities, including the construction of the Stade de la Croix du Prince.
-The ground officially opened on 16 October 1910 with a 13–0 victory over Bergerac in front of more than 3,000 spectators.
+The Stade de la Croix du Prince officially opened on 16 October 1910, with a 13–0 victory over Bergerac in front of more than 3,000 spectators.